RTSIR/GBGNRNet/README.md

 # Train GBGNRNet denoising network

-To train the GBGNRNet denoising network, first download the [BSD400 dataset](https://github.com/smartboy110/denoising-datasets/tree/main/BSD400).
+To train the GBGNRNet denoising network, first download the [BSD400 dataset](https://github.com/smartboy110/denoising-datasets/tree/main/BSD400) and save this dataset inside the main folder of this project.
 Then generate the training data using:

 python Generate_Patches_Gray.py